Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 - :ref:`Unit testing <unit-test-contract>` used for testing particular cases where you define what is the valid output.
 - :ref:`Property-based testing <writing_property_based_tests>` is a variant of randomized testing that repeatedly checks a *property* with randomly generated input.

-Use the :ref:`smart contract specification <best-practices-specification>` to come up with cases and properties to test.
+Use the :ref:`smart contract specification <best-practices-specification>` guidelines from this document to come up with cases and properties to test.

 Checklist
 ---------